tshepang/blog/content/my-argparse-tutorial-now-part-of-official-python-documentation.md

 hope that someone else with fresh eyes is going to go through all of it and offer improvements.
 Even better, I hope people will find it useful.
 I know I would have when I started doing argument parsing.
-I found [the main module documention] overwhelming, and [the very first example] is in fact why I even started writing this tutorial at all, as is evident on [the relevant issue].
+I found [the main module documentation] overwhelming, and [the very first example] is in fact why I even started writing this tutorial at all, as is evident on [the relevant issue].

   [a tutorial]: http://docs.python.org/howto/argparse
   [the howto section]: http://docs.python.org/howto
-  [the main module documention]: http://docs.python.org/library/argparse
+  [the main module documentation]: http://docs.python.org/library/argparse
   [the very first example]: http://docs.python.org/library/argparse#example
   [the relevant issue]: http://bugs.python.org/issue14034